Backlight photography tips for magical photos

 • Buildings

-Learning how to use backlight will greatly improve your images.
-Lighting that shows up in a photos differently from how the eye normally sees light is always eye-catching.
+Learning how to use backlight greatly improves your images and encourages you to look at different ways to light portraits for more variety from photoshoots.
+Lighting that shows up in photos differently from how the eye normally sees light is always eye-catching, because it’s different.

 Here you can see the difference in the sky between when the shot is lit from behind and when it is lit from the front.
 As it was a very fast moving shoot, no reflector or other kind of fill light was used.
 There were no trees to block out the sky.
 In the backlit photo above, the sky is blown out.